How is DFN different from other sponsorship organizations?

 What do my child sponsorship donations cover?

-Your faithful donations cover tuition, uniforms, school supplies, nutrition supplementation, textbooks, teacher salaries, and administrative costs for your child’s education.
-As a child sponsor, you help to provide a top-quality, English-medium, values-based education for India’s most at-risk children.
-Not only does your sponsorship donation cover all education fees and costs, but it also strengthens the community.
+Your faithful donations help cover costs for tuition, uniforms, school supplies, nutrition supplements (where necessary), textbooks, teacher salaries, and administrative costs for your child’s education.
+As a child sponsor, you help to provide a top-quality, English- medium, values-based education for India’s most at-risk children, and launch them toward dignity, equality, safety, and security.
+Not only does your sponsorship donation assist with each student’s education fees and costs, but it also strengthens the community.
 Each Good Shepherd School (GSS) becomes the central hub for all education, economic development, healthcare, and social justice initiatives in that specific community.

-- Send an electronic message using one of our online templates through your sponsorship account or by emailing the Child Sponsorship team directly.
-If you prefer to send your message via email, please be sure to include your first and last name, your child’s name, your child’s code, and the current date in your message.
+You may send an electronic message using one of our online templates through your sponsorship account or by emailing the Child Sponsorship team directly.
+To access your account, please visit www.DalitChild.com and log in with the information provided on your enclosed receipt.
+If you prefer to send your message via email to email@example.com, please be sure to include your first and last name, your child’s name, your child’s code, and the date.

 What are the children in the Good Shepherd Schools (GSSs) being taught?